Kyle Long Makes Decision About Future With Bears: Report

 In a message to fans, Long wrote in one of a series of tweets: “Some chicagoans (sic) are probably happy to hear I’m finally stepping away and getting my body right.
 Some Chicagoans may be sad to hear this.
 Either way ufeel (sic) about it, I want u to know how lucky I am to have spent time in your city.
 I became a man while playing in Chicago.
 Thank you!”

-Long has played 77 games as a pro, all with the Chicago Bears.
+Long has played in 77 games as a pro, all with the Chicago Bears.
+Does Long’s decision to step away from the Bears mean he’s retiring from football?
+Based on some of his previous comments on Twitter, it certainly seems so.